FDio/csit/docs/report/vpp_performance_tests/documentation/containers.rst

 CSIT uses K8s and its infrastructure components like etcd to control all phases of container based virtualized network topologies.

-**Known Issues**

-- Unable to properly pin k8s pods and containers to cpu cores.
-This will be addressed in Kubernetes 1.8+ in alpha testing.

 **Open Questions**